AparicioJohan/flexFitR/README.md

 ## Features

-- Parameter Estimation: Utilizes `{optimx}` and derivative-free algorithms to solve and estimate parameters for a given function.
+- Parameter Estimation: Utilizes `{optimx}` algorithms to solve and estimate parameters for a given function.
 - Parallelization: Implements parallel processing using the `{future}` package, enabling efficient fitting of hundreds of curves simultaneously.